donavenom/visualizations/README.md

 ![1-Jittered dot plot](https://user-images.githubusercontent.com/44620594/118350637-867dc300-b51d-11eb-975f-52c0f2dc2ee7.png)

 *Principle 1 - Maximizing the data-ink ratio*
 Unnecessary borders and lines were removed.
 The present lines -- the dotted horizontal lines -- serve as guiding markers to help viewers clarify which dots belong to which months as the dots extend further away from the name of the months found on the y-axis.
+I also scaled daily COVID-19 cases to thousands in order to save "ink".

 *Principle 2 - Mobilize every graphical element to show the data*
-I increased the plot margins to allow for more space between the dots and pushed out the x-/y-axis labels closer to the outer limits.
-I also scaled daily COVID-19 cases to thousands in order to maximize space.
+I feel like this type of chart already conforms to this principle, as every data point is unobstructed by graphical elements and clearly distinguishable.
+I am not sure what I could have done here improve on this principle.

 *Principle 3 - Maximize data density and the size of the data matrix*
+I feel like this plot conforms to maximizing data density as I am displaying three sources of information (months, counts of daily reported COVID-19 cases, and types of COVID-19 cases).
+As for maximizing the size of the data matrix, I increased the plot margins to allow for more space between the dots and pushed out the x-/y-axis labels closer to the outer limits.
 At first, I played around with shrinking the data points but this effort made it more difficult to discern how many cases each dot represented.
 I ultimately chose to make the data dots a bit larger.

 *Principle 4 - Escape flatland*
 I used color to display multivariate data (months and type of COVID-19 case).